-Step 2: two prim numbers should be selected [21]

-Step 3: calculate adding and doubling points on the curve[21].

-Step 4: take a generating point other than the previous points where its sequence should be large[21].

-Step 5: choose a less a prime number than the generating point in order and treat it as a private number for each entity [21].

-Step 6: by multiplying the generating number with the secret number, the public key can be generated using the entity.
+- Step 2: two prim numbers should be selected [21] - Step 3: calculate adding and doubling points on the curve[21]. - Step 4: take a generating point other than the previous points where its sequence should be large[21]. - Step 5: choose a less a prime number than the generating point in order and treat it as a private number for each entity [21]. - Step 6: by multiplying the generating number with the secret number, the public key can be generated using the entity.
 This step will generate the point [21].

 As an example of the above process the, below explanation will discuss the key generation, secret key calculation and key exchange.
-There are two global elliptic curve elements need to be understood which are Eq(a, b) where q is an integer or a prime number of form 2^m and G point (Generator) whose order is large value n[14].
+There are two global elliptic curve elements need to be understood which are form 2^m and G point (Generator) whose order is large value n[14].